A Brief History of the Fastelavnsbolle

 Fredrik Tersmeden (= User:FredrikT), CC BY-SA 3.0 https://creativecommons.org/licenses/by-sa/3.0, via Wikimedia Commons

-Early History of Fastelavnsboller
+Early history of fastelavnsboller

 Another reason why a fastelavnsbolle was an indulgence was because Denmark and the other Scandinavian countries used to have to import wheat flour from more southern countries, making it an expensive baked good.
 People only really ate wheat bread and buns at religious holidays for this reason.
 At that point, the buns were very simple wheat buns with few added ingredients, and you ate them by first softening them in warm milk.
-Apparently, the earliest date we can trace the fastelavnsbolle back to in Denmark is 1250, as it’s depicted in a painting in a Danish church.
-But alternatively, some have suggested that the modern fastelavnsbolle stems from the German “heisswecke” of the 16th century.

 The first two fastelavnsbolle recipes appeared in the 19th century in two cookbooks.
-The first was in Madam Mangor’s cookbook in 1837, and her fastelavnsboller contain raisins, orange peel, and cardamom.
+In Madam Mangor’s cookbook in 1837, her fastelavnsboller contained raisins, orange peel, and cardamom.
 You can actually find the recipe here and make it yourself if you like!
 A later cookbook from Mathilde Roedsted Schmidts in 1843 made a different version: a wheat bun with added rose water.
-So, as you can see, even from the start, it was a bun meant to be adapted to lots of different flavors and ingredients!

 RhinoMind, CC BY-SA 4.0 https://creativecommons.org/licenses/by-sa/4.0, via Wikimedia Commons

 Since the 19th century, the fastelavnsbolle has undergone many other adaptations too.
 The version made with Danish pastry dough came about in 1909, courtesy of Mrs. Jensen’s cookbook, and took off once the average Dane had the ability to buy margarine in the 20th century.
 We also didn’t really use whipped cream until after World War II, when Danes had access to fresh whipping cream on a more regular basis.
-And what people now call the “traditional” fastelavnsbolle – a wheat bun filled with pastry cream and topped with chocolate icing – actually didn’t come about until the 1950s, although one could argue that it does most closely resemble the original wheat buns way back from the Middle Ages.

 Thanks for reading!

-So, what’s the big lesson to take from all of this?
-Well, probably that we can’t say that any modern version of the fastelavnsbolle is particularly traditional, and that it has certainly changed many times over the course of history.
-I think the moral of the story is to enjoy and eat the fastelavnsboller that you like!
 And if you don’t want to pay a lot for one from a fancy bakery, we can promise you that the basic homemade ones are also absolutely delicious.
 You can find our recipe for a gammeldags (“traditional,” although after today’s blog post research, I’m really starting to doubt that term) fastelavnsbolle here and our chocolate version linked here.
 Thanks for reading and I hope you enjoyed today’s post!

 Sources (in Danish):